 Click tabs for more information

-With our Galapagos Islands Multi-Sport itinerary, we’ve replaced your typical cruise ship with charming hotel stays on the islands.
+With our Galapagos Islands Multi-Sport family vacation itinerary, we’ve replaced your typical cruise ship with charming hotel stays on the islands.
 Leave the crowds of visitors and well-worn paths behind and spend time with your family actively exploring the islands.

 The extra time will be used to maximize opportunities for wildlife viewing and exploration.
 Your family will discover wildlife as you navigate the small volcanic island of Tintoreras, swim with sea lions at Loberia Chica and meet giant tortoises up close at private conservation farms.
 You’ll snorkel around mangroves teeming with marine life at Whale Bay, and hike and bike around Sierra Negra Volcano, the Wall of Tears and the bay of El Garrapatero.
 At every turn, this itinerary offers something to keep your family active and interested.